SNAPSHOT-India stocks, bonds, rupee, swap, call at 0415 GMT

 -------------------------------

-The benchmark 10-year bond yield steady at 7.79 percent, in the absence of fresh triggers.
-Traders will watch global crude oil prices and the rupee for intra-day direction.
+The benchmark 10-year bond yield down 1 basis point at 7.93 percent in the absence of any fresh triggers.
+Traders will watched the debt sale due later in the day for immediate direction.

 INTEREST RATE SWAPS